Document Type: Framework

 Value Proposition → proves value

-- weak messaging
+- strong positioning + weak messaging

 Customer In Integration

-All three layers must be built using:
+All layers must be built from:

 Three Why Integration